 - Now about some humanity from Turkey.
 The Turkish government tried to recover the life insurance of the people turkey killed during the Armenian Genocide.
 They argued that those people have no heirs that could be identified.

 - Aflac, an American company, has been rated to be the most ethical insurance firm for the past seven years.
 Way to go Aflac!

-- Starbucks America spends more on health insurance than that of the investment in their coffee beans.
+- Starbucks America spends more on health insurance than that on the investment in their coffee beans.

 - In this insane time of insecurities and disloyalties, the engagement ring is becoming virginity insurance for the bride.
-The policy is, if the groom hurts the bride to be or leave her for any reason, the engagement ring will act as insurance.
+The policy is, that if the groom hurts the bride to be or leaves her for any reason, the engagement ring will act as insurance.